venta380/leptidea-popgen/README.md

 ```

 # Population genetics
-The population genetic statistics are calculated in this section all the scripts for this are mentioned in the directory ‘Popgen’
+The population genetic statistics are calculated in this section.
+All scripts for this are placed in the directory ‘Popgen’
 ## Pre processing
 To run the popgen analysis unbiased to the coverage we will need to extract the total number of positions covered in a window.
 The per site coverage for each sample can be obtained using the bellow BEDTools command.
 ```